How to take a steam bath

 - Cherry and currant brooms are prepared at the very beginning of June.

-How to steam a broom for a bath
+How to steam a bath broom

-There are several known options for how to properly steam a broom.
-The easiest and fastest is to immerse the broom in a bucket of cold water for a couple of minutes, and then soak it in warm water for the same time, but never in boiling water.
-In this case, the basin with a broom must be covered so that it steamed.
-The drier the broom, the longer it needs to be left in the water.
-The fact that the broom is ready can be recognized by its aroma, which the begins to emanate from him.
-The water in which the bath "tool" was steamed can be used to irrigate hot stones.
-This will nourish the room with a pleasant aroma.
+There are several options for how to properly steam a broom.
+The simplest and fastest way is to immerse a broom in a bucket of cold water for a couple of minutes, and then soak it in warm water for the same time, but under no circumstances in boiling water.
+In this case, the basin with the broom needs to be covered so that it steams.
+The drier the broom, the longer it needs to be left in water.
+You can tell when a broom is ready by its aroma. which begins to emanate from him.
+The water in which the bath “tool” was steamed can be used to water hot stones.
+This will fill the room with a pleasant aroma.
+It is very important to steam dry brooms.
+Poorly dried ones can become limp and heavy; they heat up very quickly, which can lead to burns on the skin.

-How to dry brooms for a bath
+How to dry bath brooms

-- no draft;
+no draft;

-- no direct sunlight and a brightly lit room;
+- no direct sunlight or brightly lit rooms;

 - no high humidity.